AlpacaTravel/graphql-docs/topics/itinerary/Querying an Itinerary/Position Number.md

 When loading information about a specific itinerary location, you may wish to identify a numbering that could be displayed as relative to the other siblings.

+To determine a position number for the node, you can use the `siblingPositionNumber()` and determine any constraints, such as the type or any skip behaviour for any of the siblings.

 ```graphql
 # Identify a number for a specific itinerary location without loading the list
 # of siblings.